001honi/vc-cycle-gan/README.md

 In the project, it is aimed to transfer the trained voice style of a famous person to given input voice.

 ### Brief Description of Project Steps
 First of all, data representation is a crucial step for this application.
-Use of spectrogram is a much more efficient way for machines to learn audio/speech data thanks to Convolutional Neural Networks.
+Use of spectrogram is a much more efficient way for machines to learn audio/speech data thanks to Convolutional Networks.
 The goal is transferring the voice style; however, an image-to-image translation is actual happening in the background.
 CycleGAN is a generative adversarial network design that it will provide to generate desired spectrogram.
 [1]

 Second, find a dataset for the chosen famous voice.
 Talk-shows can be a good source for this purpose.
 Also, data preprocessing is required before training.